Canelli: History

 The territory of Canelli was already occupied in prehistoric times by settlers from Liguria.
 In Roman times it became a center of some importance, surrounded by numerous farms on which vines were cultivated.

 After the Roman era Canelli fell into a long decline, but was already being called a citta (town) by the year 961.
 By the middle of the 12th century, the descendants of the Counts of Acqui Terme had taken control.

 In 1235 Canelli became an equal partner in the Republic of Asti and Canelli.
 It became an outpost in the republic's frequent wars against its great rival, the Duchy of Monferrato.

 In 1613 Canelli broke the siege laid by Carlo I, later the Duke of Mantua, as part of a war of succession with the Duchy of Monferrato.
 The town's defenses were manned by soldiers from the Duchy of Savoy, actively supported by the citizens: Carlo's troops were unable to break through them.
 This heroic action is celebrated in a re-enactment that takes place every year in the third weekend in June - the Assedio di Canelli (Siege of Canelli).

 On the night of 5 November 1994 the town was badly hit by a violent flood of the river Belbo that affected a large part of the town, devastating the local economy and causing some casualties.

+Canelli was the start and finish of stage 6 of the 2023 Giro Donne won by Annemiek van Vleuten.